Atthaualpha/knowledge-abyss/git/GIT.md

 Git is a distributed version control system, no more than that.

+## Version control

+Is a system or set of tools that manage and records changes to a file or set of files allowing to track them over time.

 ## States of git
 git has three main states:
 - modified (working directories)